livecomsjournal/gmx_tutorials_livecoms/README.md

 - 10 September 2018: Revised based on editorial comments
 - 30 December 2018: Final version of PDF and article files for publication in LiveCoMS
 - 2 January 2019: Final formatting fixes
+- 27 July 2026: Initial commit of updated version for 2025